GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 ## Elevation model

 Surface reflectance data processed over the Australian mainland uses an SRTM elevation model with an effective spatial resolution of 45 metres.
-The offshore territories have been processed using the Copernicus DEM which has an effective resolution of 20 metres.
-The higher resolution results in false terrain correction in low relief areas caused by noisy gradients.
+The offshore territories have been processed using the Copernicus DEM which has an effective resolution of 30 metres.
+Additionally both the Copernicus DEM and mainland SRTM model have been improved to remove striping, fill voids and smooth speckle.

-The SRTM model used in processing over the Australian mainland has been improved by GA and CSIRO to remove striping, fill voids and smooth speckle.
-Both Copernicus DEM and SRTM models outside the Australian mainland do not feature these improvements.
+The higher resolution results in false terrain correction in low relief areas.
+Features such as clusters of trees, large stand alone trees, tall buildings or rocks can cause terrain correction artefacts, including false shadow masks.

 ## BRDF quality issues